 - If they are unavailable, please discuss your concerns with any member of our team who will be only too happy to help – we would much rather talk to you about it now

 - Alternatively, you are welcome to write to us.
 Please address all correspondence to one of our Directors, Rob Douwes or Anne Busch at:

 71 Green Lane

-It would be helpful to provide the following information:
+In order for us to process your concern as quickly as possible, it would be helpful to provide the following information:

 - Your name, address, and convenient contact telephone and email

 - The date on which you last attended the clinic.

 - A summary of what in your opinion we can do to best deal with your concerns.